daniel-crodrigues/haskell-energy-metrics-simulator/README.md

 You can configure the MQTT broker URI and other settings in the source code.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the BSD-3-Clause License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.